 The estimated mean biomass indices from the three available survey series has varied considerably since the early 1980s. with up to a five-fold difference between the lowest and highest values.
-The index values from the recent survey series has varied without trend since 2004.
-The 2017 value is 10% above the series mean.
+The index values from the recent survey series has varied without trend for most of the period since 2004.
+However, it has increased substantially since a low in 2016 to reach its highest value in 2019.
 Since 2004 the areas of high shrimp density are gradually found further east in the Barents Sea.
 The changes in distribution may be associated with influx of warmer water from the south-west into the Barents Sea.
-The 2018 survey has just finished and data was not available for this meeting.
+This update of the survey series contains two new data points (2018 and 2019) as the 2019 assessment meeting was held later in the year after the survey annual survey had finished.